rschuetzler/datacom-labs/Security - Firewall Setup in Ubuntu Server/Firewall Setup in Ubuntu Instructions.md

 Firewall Setup in Ubuntu Server
 =====================================

 Ubuntu uses the Netfilter subsystem to filter packets.
 To learn more about the way Ubuntu manages its firewall, refer to their [server guide](https://help.ubuntu.com/14.04/serverguide/firewall.html).
-In this exercise, you will setup Ubuntu host-based firewall rules.
+In the first part of this exercise, you will setup Ubuntu host-based firewall rules.
+In the second part, you will configure IP masquerading to turn the server into a network-based firewall.

 Prerequisites
 ---------------------